mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

 ## III.
 Quotes

 - The world is full of mediocre, middle-of-the-road companies creating mediocre, middle-of-the-road crap, but I've spent my entire life chasing after the products and people that strive for excellence.
-I've been incredibly lucky to learn from the best—from bold, passionate people who made a dent in the world.
+I've been incredibly lucky to learn from the best-from bold, passionate people who made a dent in the world.
 - A good mentor won't hand you the answers, but they will try to help you see your problem from a new perspective.
 They'll loan you some of their hard-fought advice, so you can discover your own solution.
 - This book isn't trying to be a biography, I am not dead yet.
 It's a mentor in a box.
 It's an advice encyclopedia.
 - Your first job out of college connects in a straight line to your second and your third, that at each stage of your career you'll use your inevitable wins to propel yourself forward.
 - Adulthood is commonly thought of as the time when learning is over and living begins.
 Yes!
 I've graduated I am done!
 But learning never ends.
 - Traditional schooling trains people to think incorrectly about failure.
 You are taught a subject, you take a test, and if you fail, that's it.
 You are done.
 But once you are out of school, there is no book, no test, no grade.
 And if you fail, you learn.
 - The only failure in your twenties is inaction.
-The rest is trial and error. — Anonymous
+The rest is trial and error. - Anonymous
 - The million of hidden decisions you'll discover when you leave home.
 - Joyful workplace could make a joyful product.
 - So even if the experience kicks your ass, the force of that kick will propel you into a new stage of your life.
 And you'll figure out what to do next.
 - Cool technology isn't enough.
 A great team isn't enough.
 Plenty of funding isn't enough.
 Too many people throw themselves at hot trends, anticipating a gold rush, and end up falling off a cliff.
 - If you are not solving a real problem, you can't start a revolution.
 - If there are gods of software design and coding, they are Bill Atkinson and Andy Hertzfeld.
 - I can't make you the smartest or the brightest, but it's doable to be the most knowledgeable.
-It's possible to gather more information than somebody else. — Bill Gurley
+It's possible to gather more information than somebody else. - Bill Gurley
 - Don't get stuck between the elephant's toes so you can never see the whole beast.
 It's easy to mistake navigating process, red tape, job leveling, and politics for real personal growth.
 - Startups that blow all their funding on Ping-Pong instructors and free beer aren't focused on the right things.
 - The rush of imposter syndrome was almost overwhelming.
 - Even if your hands aren't on the product, they should still be on the wheel.
 - I did therapy and yoga to find balance, to change the way I reacted to the world, to better understand myself and my emotions and how others perceived them.
 - Even if every business book on Earth told me to be quiet, calming voice on the team, I couldn't do it all the time.
 - Most managers are afraid that the people who work for them are going to be better than them.
 But you need to think of being a manager more like being a parent or a mentor.
 What loving parents wants their child NOT to succeed?
-You want your kids to be more successful than you, right? — Kwon Oh-hyun, former CEO of Samsung Semiconductor
+You want your kids to be more successful than you, right? - Kwon Oh-hyun, former CEO of Samsung Semiconductor
-- If you are a manager—congratulations, you are now a parent.
+- If you are a manager-congratulations, you are now a parent.
 Not because you should treat your employees like children, but because it's now your responsibility to help them work through failure and find success.
 And to be thrilled when they do.
 - The data wasn't guide.
 At best, it was a crutch.
 At worst, cement shoes.
 It was analysis paralysis.
 - A/B testing and user testing is not product design.
 It's a tool.
 A test.
 At best, a diagnosis.
 It can tell you that something is not working, but it won't tell you how to fix it.
 Or it can show you an option that solves one hyperlocal issue but breaks something else downstream.
 - You can A/B test where the “Buy” button should go on a Web page, whether it should be blue or orange, but you shouldn't be testing whether or not a customer should buy online.
 - In the case of every first-generation product, we could have been shoveling forever.
 There was never going to be enough data to make an assured choice.
 - We made decisions.
 I made decisions.
 This is in.
 This is out.
 This is how it's going to work.
 - Storytelling is at the heart of sales.
-And right now you are selling—your vision, your gut, your opinion.
+And right now you are selling-your vision, your gut, your opinion.
 - Most decisions we make are data-informed, but they are not data-made.
 - Pushing greatness doesn't make you an asshole.
 Challenging assumptions doesn't make you an asshole.
 - There's a world difference between being emphatic and passionate to benefit the customer versus bullying someone to appease your own ego.